Rules and Policies

 * Capitol South has received inquiries regarding its prohibition of firearms in Columbus Commons.
 Capitol South is a private entity, and therefore it has the right under Ohio’s concealed-carry statute to prohibit firearms on its property.
 (Ohio Revised Code Section 2923.126(C)(3)(a)).

-All bags are subject to search.
+All personal belongings are subject to search.

 Capitol South strives to provide a safe and enjoyable experience for visitors to Columbus Commons.
 To further those objectives, Capitol South has security personnel at the park during hours the park is open to the public.